PX4/PX4-user_guide/en/config_rover/mecanum.md

 For this mode to work properly [Acro mode](#acro-mode) must've already been configured!
 :::

-For [Stabilized mode](../flight_modes_rover/mecanum.md#stabilized-mode) the controller utilizes a closed loop yaw controller, which creates a yaw rate setpoint to control the yaw when it is active:
+For [Stabilized mode](../flight_modes_rover/mecanum.md#stabilized-mode) the controller utilizes a closed loop yaw controller, which creates a yaw rate setpoint to control the yaw when driving in a straight line (no yaw rate input).

 ![Cascaded PID for yaw control](../../assets/airframes/rover/rover_differential/cascaded_pid_for_yaw.png)